Gear Sport hands-on review

 Gear Fit2 Pro hands-on review

-If you don’t need a full-on smartwatch, but want to enjoy the Gear Sport’s more fitness-minded features, the Gear Fit2 Pro might be your speed.
-It’s $200, and it hit store shelves earlier this year.
+If you don’t need a full-on smartwatch, but want to enjoy the Gear Sport’s more fitness-minded features, the Gear Fit2 Pro might be your speed., and it hit store shelves earlier this year.

 The Gear Fit2 Pro matches the Gear Sport’s 5 ATM water resistance rating (50 meters), and offers the same swim-monitoring functionality via the Speedo On app.
 It has GPS tracking, and Samsung partnered with Under Armour for a fitness-focused suite of apps that includes Endomondo, MyFitnessPal, and MapMyRun.